experianplc/experian-data-quality-integrations/peoplesoft/src/9.2/cs/pages/EO_ADDR_USA_SEC/README.md

 ```

 7. Update `integration.html` with the new changes.
-8. Save the changes in the PeopleSoft Application Designer
+8. Save the changes in the PeopleSoft Application Designer.

 # Usage
 You can go to Self Service -> Campus Personal Information -> Addresses -> Add a new address